Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 Marketplace MyFatoorah billing integration is currently using MyFatoorah v2 API version.
 Refer to [this page](https://stripe.com/docs/libraries/set-version).

-If your Stripe account does not use this version, you might need to use the Stripe API directly instead of the Stripe UI for certain actions explained in this documentation.

-For Marketplace to access the Stripe account, an API key is required.
+For Marketplace to access the MyFatoorah account, an API key is required.
 For security constraints we use a restricted API Key with minimum access: Customer:Write and Invoices:Write rights.

 1. Log into MyFatoorah.
 2. Navigate to the API Key menu **Home > Integration Settings > Api Key**.